How to Make Awesome Pineapple Cookies – Video

 Pineapple Cookies Video Here:

 I can’t believe I didn’t plan on making these, but I’m sure glad I did.
-Best happy mistake I’ve made in years!
+The best happy mistake I’ve made in years!
 Oh yeah, the music is from pond5 and it’s Little Happy Christmas.

 Be sure to eat your fruits and veggies because we all know they make you healthy.
 No one said they had to be ‘real fruit and veggies’ did they!

-Also, check in soon to see what I made with the center of these pineapple cookies here.
+Also, check in soon to see what I made with the center of these pineapple cookies here at Fidget Spinner Cookies.
 I think you’re gonna like it!!!